 Whatever type of land drain system you are looking to install, you need to ensure that you use commercial grade products to create a long-lasting solution to tackle lawn drainage issues.
-At EasyMerchant we can provide you with all of the necessary equipment, and our land drainage pipe and coil products are relied on by domestic customers as well as trade merchants because they are very flexible, tough and easy to install.
+At EasyMerchant we can provide you with all of the necessary underground drainage supplies, and our land drainage pipe and coil products are relied on by domestic customers as well as trade merchants because they are very flexible, tough and easy to install.
 We also provide other garden drainage solutions, such as channel drain products, which can be installed at the edge of patio or landscaped garden areas to prevent water pooling and other types of drainage problems.

 To ensure that the products we offer are of the highest quality, all of the ranges stocked via our online store are produced by leading manufacturers, with many featuring the British Kitemark.
 With our speedy delivery service, any items you order from us will be shipped within 1-3 business days, and our knowledgeable Customer Service team is available if you have any questions about which products you should use for your commercial or garden drainage system.